zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 This section provides technical details on how managed identity authentication works with Postgres.
 If you just need instructions to get started, the [Azure Managed Identity-based storage walkthrough](#walkthrough-azure-azwi) provides a quick start guide to set the Mendix Operator to manage a Postgres database, SQL Server and Blob Storage account using managed identity authentication.

+{{% alert color="info" %}}
+Azure prioritizes managed identity authentication for PostgreSQL when both static authentication and Microsoft Entra authentication are selected in the Azure portal.
+{{% /alert %}}

 ##### Prerequisites

 * An Azure Postgres (Flexible Server) with Entra authentication enabled